-As shown in the table below, according to the DHSR database and CNSA internal data, since FFY 2016, the vendor-owned mobile MRI has well exceeded the planning threshold of 3,328 weighted scans.
+As shown in the table below, according to the license renewal applications (LRAs), since FFY 2016, the vendor-owned mobile MRI has well exceeded the planning threshold of 3,328 weighted scans.
 In addition, since FFY 2017, the mobile MRI owned by CNSA has provided more than double the planning threshold of 3,328 weighted scans.
 Further, CNSA's multi-position MRI has consistently exceeded 80 percent of its planning threshold of 3,774 scans3.